 Figure 6.
 A typical transceiver structure of Base Station.

 Figure 6 shows how the block diagram of a typical BS, it could be macro, micro, pico or femto.
 This model was taken into consideration for developing the Earth Project’s state of the art (SoTA) BS power model.
 There could be multiple transceivers in a BS.
 Each transceiver contains the baseband (BB) module, radio frequency module (RF module), power amplifier (PA), DC to DC power converter, cooling system and a power supply connected to the mains.
-For macro BS the sector antenna is located at large distance from the PA which leads to large feeder losses and which needs to be compensated by PA [14].
+For macro BS the sector antenna is at large distance from the PA which leads to large feeder losses and which is compensated by PA [14].

-The PA connects to the antennas of the base station after providing the required power gain The PA has poor power efficiency as it is made to work in non-saturated region which is to avoid nonlinear distortion from channel interference.
-In macro BS digital pre distortion is used to improve the PA efficiency [8].
+The PA connects to the antennas of the base station after providing the required power gain.
+The PA has poor power efficiency; as it works in a non-saturated region.
+Which means to avoid nonlinear distortion from channel interference.
+The PA efficiency [8] is better in the macro BS digital due to pre-distortion.

 Radio Frequency module is used to convert analog signals to digital signals.
 Base Band module serves as digital signal processor for digital up and down conversion of signals, it also does OFDM modulation of the signal.
 Typical functionalities for BB are filtering, FFT for OFDM modulation and IFFT for OFDM demodulation, signal detection, channel estimation, it is the brain of transceiver [14].